Wind Park Power Prediction: Attention-Based Graph Networks and Deep Learning to Capture Wake Losses: Acknowledgements

 \section{Acknowledgements}

-This research was funded in part by The Research Council of Norway 308838.
+This work was in part financed by the research project ELOGOW (Electrification of Oil and Gas Installation by Offshore Wind).
+ELOGOW (project nr: 308838) is funded by the Research Council of Norway under the PETROMAKS2 program with financial support of Equinor Energy AS, ConocoPhillips Skandinavia AS and Aibel AS.
 The authors would also like to thank the developers of FLORIS \cite{FLORIS_2021} for enabling wind farm simulations used for this study.